A multidimensional generalization of Symanzik polynomials: Introduction

-The Symanzik polynomials of graphs has been generalized in the context of non-commutative quantum field theory~\cite{KRTW10}.
-The article~\cite{KRVT11} shows how these new polynomial invariants derive from the Bollob\'as-Riordan polynomial, which is a generalization of the Tutte polynomial for ribbon graphs.
-(Classical Symanzik polynomials are in fact particular multivariate versions of the Tutte polynomials \cite{Sok05}, (4.11).)
-The Bollob\'as-Riordan polynomial itself has been generalized to higher dimensions in \cite{AGH13} and \cite{Avo16}.
-A recent paper \cite{KMT18} provides a generalization of these polynomials in the context of Hopf algebras.
-Another recent paper \cite{BGC17} studies this kind of generalization for a different purpose.
+The Symanzik polynomials of graphs has been generalized in the context of non-commuta\-tive quantum field theory~\cite{KRTW10}.
+The article~\cite{KRVT11} shows how these new polynomial invariants derive from the Bollob\'as-Riordan polynomial~\cite{BR02}, which is a generalization of the Tutte polynomial for ribbon graphs.
+The Bollob\'as-Riordan polynomial itself has been generalized to higher rank graphs (which are, under some conditions, dual to some pseudo simplicial complexes of higher dimension) in~\cite{AGH13} and~\cite{Avo16}.
+Two recent papers~\cite{KMT18} and~\cite{DFM18} provides a generalization of these polynomials in the context of Hopf algebras.
+Another recent paper~\cite{BGC17} studies this kind of generalization for a different purpose.
 It concerns the geometric Brownian motion, also linked to quantum theory.
 As far as we know, multidimensional generalizations of Symanzik polynomials have not been studied prior to this work, and it would be certainly valuable to compare our approach to the above cited works.

 Symanzik polynomials of graphs form a family of graph polynomials with very interesting properties.
-They are specializations of the multivariate Tutte polynomial.
+As already seen, they are specializations of the multivariate Tutte polynomial.
 Recent papers study graph polynomials which usually reveal surprising geometric properties.
 It is not hard to prove that the first Symanzik polynomials of the connected graphs verify the half-plane property, \ie, they are nonvanishing whenever all the variables lie in the open right complex half-plane.
-The papers \cite{COSW04}, \cite{Bra07} and \cite{BBL07} study invariant polynomials verifying this property and other linked properties.
+The papers~\cites{COSW04, Bra07} and~\cite{BBL07} study invariant polynomials verifying this property and other linked properties.
 They might be extended in some cases to our generalization.
+Another work that might be linked to ours is \cite{BH20}.
+In this article, the authors prove that some specializations of the homogenized multivariate Tutte polynomial of a matroid are Lorentzian, which implies numerous important properties similar to thoses mentioned above.